Plaque: Opening of the BMA house

 Site: British Medical Association (4 memorials)

 WC1, Tavistock Square

 The BMA courtyard is not accessible to the public but one can see the fountain, the memorial gates and the clock by peering through the first set of gates.
-Lutyens was commissioned by the Theosophical Society to design the building which is now BMA House.
+Lutyens was commissioned by the Theosophical Society to design the building, completed in 1925, which is now BMA House.
 The unfinished site was bought by the BMA who commissioned Lutyens to finish it.
 They then commissioned another architect for the buildings that front Tavistock Square.